hknsoft/BasicPref/README.md

 ~~~
 BasicPref basicPref = new BasicPref(context);
 ~~~
-Needs to be installed once for a Activity.
+Only needs to be installed once for a Activity.

 Saving Data
 -----------